 The top half of the 16 mammoth pillars show the kings, queens, and heroes of Georgia’s past, while the bottom half takes you through the adventures of Jesus Christ.
 There's a stairway that takes you up there, and you get amazing views of Tbilisi from there as well.

-Chronicles of Georgia is a must-see.
+Chronicles of Georgia is a must-see in Tbilisi, Georgia, but you have to leave the touristic center in order to see it.
 I basically stumbled across it by accident en route to Kazbegi, and now I can’t recommend it enough.

 Visiting the Chronicles of Georgia is free and it is always open, because there’s nothing to close.